amphib24/threat-hunting-windows-log-analysis/initial-access-investigation/phishing-based execution/README.md

 ## Case 2 – Initial Access via Phishing

 ## Scenario
-&nbsp;&nbsp;&nbsp; I am working as SOC Level 1 Analyst for an MSSP.
+&nbsp;&nbsp;&nbsp; I am working as a SOC Level 1 Analyst for an MSSP.
 I have been tasked with investigating a phishing incident involving the download and execution of a malicious file.
 The investigation will be performed utilizing Windows Event Viewer and Sysmon logs to perform an analysis of the event.

 ## Potential Indicators of Attack(IOAs)
 -	Download of a .zip archive via Microsoft Edge